Durga Charan Nag: Marriage and Life as a Medical Practitioner

 Nag Mahasaya married eleven-year-old Prasanna Kumari in accordance with the customs prevailing at that time in Bengal.
-5 months after his marriage, he came to Calcutta to study in Campbell school of medicine, but he could not study for long.
+5 months after his marriage, he came to Calcutta to study in Campbell School of Medicine, but he could not study for long.
 After this, he studied Homeopathy under Dr. Behari Lal Bhaduri.
-At this point, his first wife died of dysentery, and he hardly could have any interaction with her.
+At this point, his first wife died of dysentery, and he hardly could have had any interaction with her.
 He treated and distributed medicine to the poor free of cost, having success even while treating very difficult cases.

-Nag Mahasaya's life took a new turn when he met Suresh Datta, who belonged to Brahmo sect.
+Nag Mahasaya's life took a new turn when he met Suresh Datta, who belonged to the Brahmo sect.
 Even though they had quite different beliefs, they were friendly with each other.
 Suresh took him to the Nababidhan Brahmo Samaj founded by Keshab Chandra Sen, the then famous religious leader and orator of Bengal.

 About this time he delved deeper into the spiritual practices.

 When the news of his spiritual practices reached Dindayal, the concerned father decided to marry his son off as per the prevailing customs in Bengal.
 According to his biographer Sarat Chandra Chakravarty, about his marriage Nagmahashaya used to say, "Marriage with the pure desire for progeny does not defile a man.
 But only saints and sages of yore were fit for such marriages.
 Having observed austere Brahmacharya (celibacy) for a long time, they took wives for the purpose of continuing their progeny; and having begot sons like Vyasa, Sukadeva, Sanaka and Sanatkumara, they retired to the forest to lead the life of a recluse.
 But it cannot be so in this Iron Age.
 Nowadays, there is not that deep meditation and self-restraint, and so, the children born of lust become wicked and immoral."
 About his second marriage, he said, "What could I do?
 It was my father's command!
 I had to obey it, although it was venom itself to me."